Premier League match previews, team news, stats, predictions, kick-off times and how to follow

 Everton vs Leeds - Saturday; kick-off 3pm

-Team news: Yerry Mina has been ruled out until April with a quad injury, Everton manager Frank Lampard has said.
+Team news: Everton defender Yerry Mina has been ruled out for at least two months as manager Frank Lampard's injury problems grow ahead of the visit of Leeds.

-Lampard also confirmed Demarai Gray, who was forced off with a hip problem against Newcastle, would miss Saturday's match against Leeds.

-Abdoulaye Doucoure, Fabian Delph, Tom Davies, and Ben Godfrey remain sidelined by injury.
+The Colombia international (thigh) joins fellow centre-back Ben Godfrey (hamstring) on the sidelines with left-back Vitalii Mykolenko also missing the game.

+Forward Demarai Gray has a hip problem which has ruled him out but striker Dominic Calvert-Lewin could return to the starting line-up.

-Leeds midfielder Kalvin Phillips is out until early next month after undergoing surgery in December for a hamstring injury.
+England midfielder Kalvin Phillips is expected back in early March having undergone hamstring surgery in December.

-Brazilian defender Junior Firpo (hamstring) remains unavailable for the trip to Goodison Park, but Marcelo Bielsa expects him back next week.

-A third hamstring injury victim Liam Cooper is also still out, while striker Patrick Bamford is out with a foot injury.
+Defender Junior Firpo could be back in contention for the squad next week as he recovers from his own hamstring issue, Liam Cooper (also hamstring), remains sidelined, as does striker Patrick Bamford (foot).

 Jones Knows: The prediction